Augustana 2020: Our Path Forward

 Steve Bahls (chair), Kent Barnds, Pareena Lawrence, Cameron Onumah (president of the Student Government Association), Kim Brunner, Lee Selander, Mark Salisbury, Adam Kaul, Jessica Schultz and Wendy Hilton-Morrow (chair, Faculty Senate).

 Supporting Task Forces

 Important points to consider: What is the value of the Augustana education and experience?
-How do our cost align with how our prospective students and their families perception of our worth?
+How do our cost align with how our prospective students and their families perceive our worth?

 Academic Mission and Priorities: Working Group #1